gevent/gevent/docs/install.rst

     will be removed in gevent 21.0.

 dnspython
-    Enables the new pure-Python resolver, backed by `dnspython
+    Enables a pure-Python resolver, backed by `dnspython
     <https://pypi.org/project/dnspython>`_.
 On Python 2, this also
     includes `idna <https://pypi.org/project/idna>`_.
 They can be
     installed with the ``dnspython`` extra.

+    .. note:: This is not compatible with Python 3.10 or dnspython 2.

 monitor
     Enhancements to gevent's self-monitoring capabilities.
 This